-$\underline{http://ec.europa.eu/taxation\customs/taxation/company\tax/transfer\pricing/forum/index\en.htm\#membership}$
+http://ec.europa.eu/taxation\customs/taxation/company\tax/transfer\pricing/forum/index\en.htm#membership

 2.13.
-Serious penalties (Discussion paper - p.
-11)
+Serious penalties

-23. Dispute resolution under the AC does not need to be initiated and may be suspended if one of the enterprises involved is subject to a "serious penalty" for the transactions giving rise to the profit adjustment (Article 8).
-MS have made unilateral declarations to the AC on what they consider a serious penalty in the meaning of Article 8 (1) AC.
-As the CoC already suggests that a serious penalty should only be applied in exceptional cases like fraud it would be beneficial to define the term fraud.
+- 28. Dispute resolution under the AC does not need to be initiated and may be suspended if one of the enterprises involved is subject to a "serious penalty" for the transactions giving rise to the profit adjustment (Article 8).
+MS have made unilateral declarations to the AC on what they consider a serious penalty in the meaning of Article 8 (1) AC. - 29.
+The CoC makes it clear that the application of the AC is not automatically excluded in case of a serious penalty.
+Access to the AC should only be denied when a serious penalty is imposed in exceptional cases like fraud and similar situations.
+It is, therefore, not the penalty imposed as such which bars access to the AC, but the actual type of underlying behavior of the taxpayer which led to the penalty.